-In our opinion, the financial report of Spinal Cure Australia is in accordance with the Australian Charities and Not for Profits Commission Act 2012, including:
+In our opinion, the accompanying financial report of Spinal Cure Australia has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- (i). giving a true and fair view of the entity's financial position as at 30 June 2015 and of its performance for the year ended on that date; and - (ii). complying with Australian Accounting Standards- Reduced Disclosure Requirements and the Australian Charities and Not-for-profits Commission Regulation 2013.
+- (i). giving a true and fair view of the registered entity's financial position as at 30 June 2017 and of its performance for the year then ended: and - (ii). complying with Australian Accounting Standards Reduced Disclosure Requirements and the Australian Charities and Not-for-profits Commission Regulation 2013.